-Please note that in the UK, all households are legally required to have a Gas Safety check on an annual basis.
+Please note that all households are legally required to have a Gas Safety check on an annual basis.

 17 Keys

 Students must be given their own house key for the period of their stay.
 If the student loses the key, they should be expected to pay for a replacement as the School cannot accept responsibility for this.